How Often Do Radiologists Misread X-rays?

 X-rays are one of the most commonly used diagnostic tools in the medical field.
 They allow doctors to see inside the body without having to perform surgery.
 However, doctors can misread X-rays much like any other diagnostic test or tool.
-In fact, despite the tremendous advancements in radiological science, data suggest that radiologists still misread X-rays 3-5% of the time.
+In fact, despite the tremendous advancements in radiological science, data suggests that radiologists still misread X-rays 3-5% of the time.

 The likelihood of errors also increases during the night shift hours of the day versus a lower chance during the day shift hours.
 Unfortunately, these mistakes can have devastating consequences for wrongfully diagnosed patients.
 You may be able to file a malpractice lawsuit if you or a loved one has been injured due to a radiologist’s mistake.

 Individuals may suffer a wide variety of injuries that require an X-ray to correctly diagnose them, including: